Ced30/GGL-Documentation/API/GGL_factory/Return_GGL_popup_Not_Yet_Implemented.md

 | Returns:  | the popup window that's been created |
 |--         |                             --|

-returns a popup window with the "Not Yet Implemented!" label and a confirm button, for debug purposes.
+returns a popup window with the "Not Yet Implemented!" label, a close button and a confirm button, for debug purposes.

 # [Back](https://github.com/Ced30/GML-GUI-Library-GGL-Documentation/blob/main/API/Factory%20Functions.md)